-(Reference) Prepared by the CPAAOB from CPAAOB inspections, collected reports and operational reports in PY2020.
-(Note) Excluding an audit firm having a wide gap between the number of partners and that of full-time staff members.
+(Reference) Prepared by the CPAAOB from CPAAOB inspections, collected reports and operational reports in PY2022.
+(Note) Excluding an audit firm whose number of partners and full-time staff members is much higher than others.

 2. Efforts in Response to Audit Firm Governance Code